duglin/helloworld/README.md

 like those with their real values before invoking `kubectl apply`.
 This allows me to share my yaml with you w/o asking you to modify these files and run the risk of you checking them into your github repo by mistake.
-All you need to do is create the `.secrets` files I mentioned at the top of this README.
+All you need to do is create the `.secrets` files I mentioned previously.

 The you can create the secret via: